Michael Moschen: Early life

+Career

+In 1977, Moschen performed in the first season of the Big Apple Circus.

-Moschen is particularly known for contact juggling.
-In the 1986 film Labyrinth the crystal ball manipulations seen to be performed by David Bowie's character were actually done by Moschen, who stood behind Bowie during filming.
+Moschen is particularly known for crystal ball manipulation.
+In the 1986 film Labyrinth, the crystal ball manipulations seen to be performed by David Bowie's character were actually done by Moschen, who stood behind Bowie during filming.
 Since Moschen could not see the objects he was juggling, it took many takes to film the scenes with the crystal balls.